kylefdoherty/feed-my-pup/README.md

 - Django App - https://feed-my-pup-api.herokuapp.com

 ### Todo
+- ~~style the dog and user info forms~~
+- make dog info form smoother - onChange is jerky
-- [ ] on email blur check if email is taken and show error
+- on email blur check if email is taken and show error
-- [ ] add zip code to user info form and check if taken
+- add zip code to user info form and check if taken
-- [ ] show dog info questions one at a time
+- show dog info questions one at a time
-- [ ] test the form components
+- test the form components
-- [ ] style the dog and user info forms
-- [ ] add allergies multi-select to dog info form
+- add allergies multi-select to dog info form